• 2025 TOP 10 SMB BUSINESS ISSUES, IT PRIORITIES, IT CHALLENGES

 Enter the building blocks.
 SMBs started off their journey into IT by unknowingly using simple building block concepts.
 Their first purchase was always a PC which served as the foundational block.
 When they added employees and file sharing became important, they built a network and added a server – the next block stacked up on the foundational block.
 When they reached a certain size they added more servers, the third and subsequent blocks became applications such as CRM, ERP and Line of business.
 All of these blocks could not be added without the existence of the previous block.
 Very soon when an SMB reached a mid-market level of operation, the blocks were neatly stacked one on top of another.
 And when the blocks became vertically unstable, they brought in external experts such as consulting organizations to help manage these blocks and possibly break them into small chunks that could be easily maintained.
 SMBs looked for Enablement.

-SMB - Techaisle - Global SMB, Midmarket and Channel Partner Market Research Organization - Techaisle Blog Flat-IT-blog-picture-11
+SMB - Techaisle - Global SMB, Midmarket and Channel Partner Analyst Firm - Techaisle Blog Flat-IT-blog-picture-11

 IT vendors thrived.
 Dell concentrated on the foundational block, Cisco connected the blocks, HP played with all block layers while IBM refocused to the top layers.
 Vendors like Microsoft, SAP and Oracle provided the layers that enabled the blocks.